nhsconnect/gpconnect/pages/appointments/appointments_serviceid_configuration.md

 - user responsible for the change
 - current and previous values

-The list of services **SHALL** be maintained irrespective of the value of the enablement switch, so they can be set up prior to the local switch being ON.
+The list of services **SHALL** be maintained irrespective of the value of the organisation switch, so they can be set up prior to the local switch being ON.

 If there is already a list of DOS service IDs in the provider system provided by the current organisation, this **SHOULD** be used rather than creating a new list of service IDs.